Contents

 Key concepts include:

-- Test fits: Rapid, iterative layouts—often first in black-and-white for speed, then in full colour for stakeholder clarity—that explore zoning adjacencies and capacity scenarios.
+- Test fits: Rapid, iterative layouts—often in black-and-white for speed, then in full colour for stakeholder clarity—that explore zoning adjacencies and capacity scenarios.

 - 2D vs. 3D drawings: Floor plans convey spatial logic and circulation, while 3D models and renders bring materiality, lighting and volume to life.